mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

                   description="Useful for when you need to get the contents of a web page")
 ```

-Finally, initialize a Langchain Agent, passing it the Tool defined above.
+Finally, initialize a LangChain Agent, passing it the Tool defined above.

 ```python
 from langchain.agents import AgentType, initialize_agent